jebitok-dev/Capstone1-html/README.md

 <!-- Additional description about the project and its features. -->

-- This project is the implementation of the PataShule directory of schools design using Bootstrap, HTML, CSS(box-model, flex-box, grid and ), github actions and netlify for hosting.
+- This project is the implementation of the PataShule directory of schools design using Bootstrap, HTML, CSS(box-model, flex-box, grid and ), github actions and netlify for deploy.

 ## Built With